-The pump is designed to handle water and/or other liquids containing some slurries and other entrained solids up to a certain diameter (see "Specifications" on page 9 for the correct diameter).
-It MUST NOT be used to pump volatile, corrosive or flammable materials that may damage the pump, cause pump failure, or result in explosion.
-Serious personal injury could result.
+The pump is designed to handle water and/or other liquids containing some slurries and other entrapped solids up to a certain diameter (see "Specifications" on page 11 for maximum diameter).
+It MUST NOT be used to pump volatile, corrosive or flammable materials which can damage the pump, cause pump failure or result in explosion!